Northern Europe Government Donors

 “The donations to UNHCR from the Northern European region provide crucial financial support during a time when the gap between humanitarian needs and resources continues to widen.”

-With a multiplication of large-scale emergencies and a dramatic growth in mass displacement from war and conflict, UNHCR’s annual budget has more than doubled over the past five years, reaching USD 7.1 billion in 2016, the largest budget ever.
-Total contributions to UNHCR in 2016 amounted to USD 3.9 billion, USD 500 million more than in 2015.
-However, the funds available could still only cover about half of the 2016 budgetary requirements leaving many of the needs of people of concern to UNHCR unmet.
-57 % of UNHCR’s overall income in 2016 was provided by its top three donors and 79% by the top 10 donors, of which almost half of the Nordic countries belong.
+With a multiplication of large-scale emergencies and a dramatic growth in mass displacement from war and conflict, UNHCR’s annual budget has doubled over the past five years, reaching USD 8.2 billion in 2018- the largest budget ever.
+Although funding levels are similar to 2017, the budget is larger- reflecting much greater needs.
+Additionally, UNHCR is seeing a continuing decline in the percentage of flexible income: unearmarked or softly earmarked funding.
+Total contributions to UNHCR in 2017 amounted to more than USD 3.9 billion, approximately the same as in 2016.
+In 2017, 61% of UNHCR’s overall income was provided by its top three donors and 79% by the top 10 donors, which includes Norway and Sweden.

-The generous donations from the Northern European region are crucial for UNHCR to continue to provide protection, emergency relief and solutions to over 65 million people forced to flee their homes, including from conflicts in CAR, Iraq, Nigeria, South Sudan, Syria and Yemen, during a time when the gap between humanitarian needs and resources continues to widen.
-In 2016 the Northern Europe countries increased their support to UNHCR, contributing with USD 326.2 million altogether, accounting for approximately 10% of UNHCR´s global income.
+The generous donations from the Northern Europe region are crucial for UNHCR to continue to provide protection, emergency relief and solutions to over 68.5 million people forced to flee their homes, including from violence and persecution in Afghanistan, Democratic Republic of Congo, Myanmar, South Sudan, Syria and Yemen.
+In 2017, the Northern European countries contributed with USD 293 million altogether, accounting for 8% of UNHCR´s global income.
 Norway, Sweden, Denmark and Finland are among UNHCR’s top donors, and largest donors of unrestricted contributions.
-In addition, contributions from Sweden, Norway, Denmark, Finland and Iceland are ranked as among the highest per capita and GDP worldwide.
-Almost all Northern Europe donors provide UNHCR with an unearmarked and predictable contribution at the beginning of the year.
-Estonia, Latvia and Lithuania are important donors in providing emergency support to UNHCR and have in the recent years increased their overall contributions to UNHCR.
+In addition, contributions from Sweden, Norway, Denmark, Finland and Iceland are ranked as among the highest per capita worldwide.
+Almost all countries in Northern Europe provide UNHCR with an unearmarked and predictable contribution at the beginning of the year.

 Unearmarked Funding Essential